plantbreeding/BrAPI/Specification/BrAPI-Genotyping/GenomeMaps/README.md

 + Parameters
     + mapDbId (Required, ) ...
 The internal db id of a selected map
-    + page (Optional, ) ...
-Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
-Default is `0`.
-    + pageSize (Optional, ) ...
-The size of the pages to be returned.
-Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>